EeraboinaKeerthi/RAG_with_Langchain/README.md

 Load the documents using Langchain:
-CSV- CSVLoader, pdf- PyPdf, html- UnstructuredHTMLLoader
+CSV- CSVLoader: a dependency for loading csv files in LangChain, pdf- PyPdf: a dependency for loading PDF documents in LangChain, html- UnstructuredHTMLLoader: a dependency for loading html files in LangChain